 This short cut is a permissive path, with a sign saying “cross field at your own risk”.
-If there are animals in the field you could continue down the lane for 125m, then turn right onto a public footpath which goes up steps and runs along the bottom edge of this field, behind a fence (or you could simply stay on this lane all the way into Burpham).
+If there are animals in the field you could continue down the lane for 125m, then turn right up steps onto a fenced public footpath running along the bottom edge of this field (or you could simply stay on this lane all the way into Burpham).

 If you go across the field a stile takes you onto the fenced-in public footpath.
 Go over another stile and along the left-hand edge of the next field.
-Cross a stile in the corner and descend a flight of concrete steps to a field.
-Go diagonally across this (crossing a brook in the middle) to a stile in the far corner and back onto the lane.
+Cross a stile in the corner and descend a flight of concrete steps.
+Go diagonally across a field (crossing a brook in the middle) to a stile in the far corner and back onto the lane.

 Follow the lane up a slope to a T-junction and turn left.
 In 100m you come to The George at Burpham on your left, a possible refreshment stop.
 A tarmac path on the other side of the road leads to Burpham church, the continuation of the route.

 Go through the churchyard and head north-west along a lane to Peppering Farm.
 Keep ahead past farm buildings on a bridleway.
 Soon after this bends right, take a foopath on the left which cuts across the water meadows alongside an old meander.
 Where this rejoins the bridleway, turn left towards North Stoke.
 After crossing over the railway (in a tunnel) veer right onto a woodland path going downhill.
 At the bottom turn right onto Stoke Road.

 For the next 1¼ km you will be following the route of Walk 1–32.